Nevada: Nuclear testing

 The Nevada Test Site, 65 mi northwest of the city of Las Vegas, was founded on January 11, 1951, for the testing of nuclear weapons.
 The site consists of about 1350 sqmi of the desert and mountainous terrain.
 Nuclear testing at the Nevada Test Site began with a 1 ktonTNT nuclear bomb dropped on Frenchman Flat on January 27, 1951.
 The last atmospheric test was conducted on July 17, 1962, and the underground testing of weapons continued until September 23, 1992.
 The location is known for having the highest concentration of nuclear-detonated weapons in the U.S.

 Over 80% of the state's area is owned by the federal government.
-The primary reason for this is homesteads were not permitted in large enough sizes to be viable in the arid conditions that prevail throughout desert Nevada.
+This is mainly because homesteads were not permitted in large enough sizes to be viable in the arid conditions that prevail throughout desert Nevada.
 Instead, early settlers would homestead land surrounding a water source, and then graze livestock on the adjacent public land, which is useless for agriculture without access to water (this pattern of ranching still prevails).

 2020s

-The COVID-19 pandemic was confirmed to have reached the U.S. state of Nevada on March 5, 2020.
+The COVID-19 pandemic was confirmed in Nevada on March 5, 2020.
 Because of concerns about coronavirus disease 2019 (COVID-19), Nevada governor Steve Sisolak declared a state of emergency on March 12, 2020.
 Four days later, Nevada reported its first death.
-On March 17, 2020, Sisolak ordered the closure of non-essential businesses in the state, to help prevent the spread of the coronavirus.
-Grocery stores were among the businesses considered essential, and restaurants were allowed to provide drive-thru, takeout, and delivery services.
-At the end of March 2020, Sisolak announced a 90-day moratorium on evictions and foreclosures for commercial and residential tenants.
-The moratorium would be extended several times over the next year.
+On March 17, 2020, Sisolak ordered the closure of non-essential businesses in the state to help prevent the spread of the coronavirus.

-Various protests were held against Sisolak's shutdown order beginning in April 2020.
-Las Vegas mayor Carolyn Goodman was also critical of the shutdown and its length, urging Sisolak to reopen the state.
-Goodman was widely criticized after suggesting that Las Vegas become a control group to test the effectiveness of social distancing.
+Several protests were held against Sisolak's shutdown order beginning in April 2020.
 Nevada launched the first phase of its reopening on May 9, 2020.
 Restaurants, retailers, outdoor malls, and hair salons were among the businesses allowed to reopen, but with precautions in place, such as limiting occupancy to 50 percent.
 A second phase went into effect on May 29, 2020.
 It allowed for the reopening of state parks and businesses such as bars, gyms, and movie theaters.
 Casinos began reopening on June 4, 2020.